cschladetsch/KAI/Readme.md

 Refer to the [Language Systems](Include/KAI/Language) and [implementation](Source/Library).

 ## Console
-The basic console supports both Pi and Rho as a Repl shell.
+The basic [Console](Source/App/Console) supports both Pi and Rho as a Repl shell.
 It works and colored on Windows, Linux, and macOs.
 The following is just a basic look at the shell.

 ![Image](Images/BasicConsole.png)